Dr. Woiwode demonstrating Tilapia product

 with the Principals of Fish Breeders of Idaho, who operated their Fish Processing Plant for channel catfish and tilapia.

-throughout the world, he became increasingly and intimately knowledgeable regarding product entry into market, and the fish
+the world, he became increasingly and intimately knowledgeable regarding product entry into market, and the fish processing

 In East Africa from 1993-1999, Dr. Woiwode developed market entry analyses